 Need help with methodology and technique selection?
 We can help!

-Map the Landscape
+Map the landscape

 It's also critical to map out the landscape by cataloging all the functionality, domains, and integrations you need to test.
 Look carefully for danger zones like complex interfaces or workflows.
 Put the biggest software testing efforts toward high-risk areas first.